Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 **Passes Testing:**

-- Users are able to add items to their cart and this is reflected by the live updating cart in the top right of the site.
+- Users can add items to their cart and this is reflected by the live updating cart in the top right of the site.

-- The cart functions as expected by updating it's subtotal and quantity.
+- The cart functions as expected by updating its subtotal and quantity.

 - Button text provides live positive feedback.